 - Be aware of your surroundings, both human and environmental.
 Take note of street names and who is around.
 Most attacks occur early in the morning or late at night when there are not many people around.

 - At night, if possible, keep to major well-lit streets and avoid dark areas or short cuts.
-It is not safe to walk alone to your local telephone box at night, especially on weekends when people who may have been drinking are also walking around.
+It is not safe to walk alone at night, especially on weekends when people who may have been drinking are also walking around.

 - Check timetables in advance - avoid long waits at platforms, particularly in the evening